CO2 Multi Sensor System

 CM-7006 - Mini Display Tablet - designed for remote display only.

-SV-1027 Solenoid Safety Shut Off Valve - designed to be utilized with our CM-7000 CO2 Multi-Sensor System, and can be directly wired to the SV-1027 24/DC safety shut-off valve via main tablet or sensor unit relays.
-Click Here, for More.
+SV-1029 Solenoid Safety Shut Off Valve - (3/8 inch valve) designed to be utilized with our CM-7000 CO2 Multi-Sensor System, and can be directly wired to the SV-1029 safety shut-off valve via main tablet or sensor unit relays.
+Click here to learn more.

 The Tablet design is awesome.
 As it is daisy-chainable; the number of ports is perfect.
 It’s an elegant physical design, and its’ ability to adapt to different configurations is wonderful.
 The minor flaw?
 The necessity for power boosters.
 That necessity is, I am sure, directly related to the POE design and electrodynamic requirements of signal dropoff; yet the booster makes it slightly ungainly; though I understand the need for it.
 By putting the strobes/horns together--- it saves a step and makes it a time-saving bonus.
 Well thought out and I love the interface!